Bookkeeping vs Accounting

 |Analysis||Required no analysis||Requires an analysis of financial information|

 |Preparation of financial statements||Provisional financial statements might be prepared by bookkeepers, but not always||An accountant is primarily responsible for creating the final books of account or financial statements and reviewing provisional statements to advise the management.|

 |Qualification||Bookkeepers need at least 1-2 years of practical experience and an associate degree||

 Accountants will need to have a bachelor degree with 3-4 years of experience.
 Certified Public Accountant (CPA) is the premium qualification for an accountant.

 Corporate bookkeeping services today are evolving, especially due to the advancements in technology.
 Web-based applications help bookkeeper make the most of their time and maintain accuracy in their work at the same time.
-However, the experience and knowledge that a bookkeeping service in mississauga would bring cannot be replaced.
+However, the experience and knowledge that a bookkeeping service would bring cannot be replaced.
 As such, businesses would still need to hire the expertise of a bookkeeper and an accountant.

 The fact remains that both these roles are essential to any business.
 They are intertwined and help create the financial cycle of a business.
 Without the contributions of a bookkeeper, an accountant would need to take over the administrative duties making is expensive for businesses, while without an accountant, the management would not be able to make financial decisions based on the raw data that general ledger offers.